Crown Castle: Domestic-exclusive firm (2015-present)

 Crown Castle International sold off its Australian assets in 2015, removing its international focus and making the company exclusively operational in the United States.
-The company sold its last towers to Macquarie Group for $1.6 billion, which after taxes and fees gave a net gain of $1.3 billion to the company.
-The sale was motivated to boost an expansion to its domestic operations.
+The company sold its last towers to Macquarie Group for $1.6 billion, which, after taxes and fees, gave a net gain of $1.3 billion to the company.
+The sale was motivated to boost the expansion of its domestic operations.

 On July 19, 2017, Crown Castle signed an agreement to acquire Lightower, a fiber network operator in the northeast U.S., for approximately $7.1 billion.
 The transaction increased Crown Castle's fiber network to approximately 60,000 route miles.
 The buyout had a significant impact on second-quarter earnings reported in late July.
-Revenue increased by 3.3% and small cells increased sales by 42%.
+Revenue increased by 3.3%, and small cells increased sales by 42%.
 Crown Castle also announced a $3.25 billion common stock offering as well as a $1.5 billion sale of convertible preferred shares to help finance the Lightower purchase.

 Based on its 2019 revenue, in 2020 Crown Castle joined the Fortune 500 list for the first time, at number 496.

 On March 13, 2025, Crown Castle announced that it will divest from its fiber and small cell businesses and focus on towers.
 Crown Castle agreed to sell its fiber assets to Zayo Group Holdings and its small cell assets to EQT Active Core Infrastructure for $4.25 billion each.
+The transactions closed on May 1, 2026, with Crown Castle receiving approximately $8.4 billion in net cash proceeds and transitioning into a pure-play U.S. tower company.